Techtonica/curriculum/javascript/javascript-8-regex.md

 - Pretty much every company that has a join form uses RegEx to verify that the information entered is in the right format.

+- Everyone’s build/test tools are matching file names and extensions using regexes.
+If jasmine or whatever knows that a file ending in “spec.js is a test that’s probably a regex.

 ### Objectives
 **Apprentices will be able to:**
 - Read and write RegEx in Javascript